Have you found an unverified post on your Calendar? This article will outline what an unverified post is, and how to fix it.

 - Make sure you finish the publishing process completely when using notification publishing

-- If you have a TikTok Business Account, you can select Auto Publish when scheduling your post instead of using notification publishing Learn more
+- Select Auto Publish when scheduling your post instead of using notification publishing Learn more

 Options for Fixing Unverified Posts